egenerse/master-thesis/content/introduction.typ

 Clear and reliable diagramming tools help students express their understanding of software systems in exercises, exams, and projects.
 When a tool works smoothly, students can focus on the actual content—like designing class structures or modeling system behavior—rather than struggling with the interface.
 By improving Apollon’s usability and making it easier to navigate, students will complete their modeling tasks more quickly and with fewer mistakes.

 Better interaction design also supports learning.
 When students can find and use features without confusion, they build confidence in using modeling tools.
 This experience prepares them for future academic work and industry tools.
-Following usability principles, such as Nielsen’s heuristics—which promote visibility, flexibility, and efficiency—helps reduce the learning curve and improves how students perform during assessments [@nielsen1995usability].
+Following usability principles, such as Nielsen’s heuristics—which promote visibility, flexibility, and efficiency—helps reduce the learning curve and improves how students perform during assessments @nielsen1995usability.

 Improving mobile access brings additional advantages.
-Many students want to review or finish exercises on tablets or phones, especially before exams or while working in teams.
+Many students want to review or finish exercises on tablets or phones, especially before exams.
 A mobile-friendly version of Apollon allows them to sketch ideas or revise diagrams on the go.
-Studies show that mobile accessibility increases engagement and flexibility in education [@tre2023mobile].
+Studies show that mobile accessibility increases engagement and flexibility in education @tre2023mobile.
 This allows students to integrate Apollon into their daily learning routine, not just during scheduled lab sessions.

 Finally, better support for collaboration helps students work together on group projects.
 A stable and responsive collaboration mode allows team members to co-create diagrams in real time, reducing miscommunication and helping them organize their ideas visually.
-These improvements make group assignments easier to manage and more productive.

 In short, the changes proposed in this thesis aim to support students in achieving better results in exercises, preparing more efficiently for exams, and working more effectively on group projects—all through a smoother, more accessible diagramming experience.